Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The shaping operation consists of modelling pieces of wood with a shaper according to the style of kitchen cabinet being made (Figure 1).

 To complete a task a worker has to:

 The task lasts approximately three seconds.
 The task is done while standing on a concrete floor.

-Highly repetitious movements, excessive force while pressing wood objects on the shaper, and exposure to vibration put the workers at risk for repetitive motion injuries (RMIs).
-The wrists, neck and shoulders are at the highest risk.
+Highly repetitious movements, excessive force while pressing wood objects on the shaper, and exposure to vibration put the workers at risk for work-related musculoskeletal disorders (WMSDs) The wrists, neck and shoulders are at the highest risk.
 In addition, prolonged standing in a stooped position and repetitious side motions can contribute to low back injuries.
 The Ergonomics section of OSH Answers has more information on musculoskeletal disorder risk factors.

 Prolonged standing on a concrete floor can contribute to lower leg and back discomfort that, over time, can develop into injuries.